Zell am See holidays

 Lively evenings

-For a true spectacle, stick around the town until 10pm.
-Three times a week, the 20-minute-long Magic Lake Show takes centre stage, with an impressive display of water, lights, music and lasers.
-View the performance from the Elisabeth Park every Tuesday, Thursday and Sunday.
+Here's something to remember.
+At 10pm, three times a week, the town hosts a 20-minute-long Magic Lake Show, with an impressive display of water, lights, music and lasers.
+You can catch the performance from the Elisabeth Park every Tuesday, Thursday and Sunday.

 Food & drink